Geometry of weighted Lorentz-Finsler manifolds II: A splitting theorem

 \begin{corollary}[Isometric translations; Corollary~\ref{cr:Gtrans}] Let $(M,L,\Psi)$ be as in Theorem~$\ref{th:LFsplit}$.
 Then, in the product structure $M=\R \times \Sigma$, the translations

 are isometric transformations of $(M,L)$. \end{corollary}

-When we consider the weight function $\psi_{\fm}$ associated with a measure $\fm$ on $M$, $\Phi_t$ is measure-preserving (see Remark~\ref{rm:msplit}).
+As a weight, one can also employ a function $\psi_{\fm}$ on causal vectors induced from a measure $\fm$ on $M$ in the same manner as \cite{Oint} in the Finsler setting (see Remarks~\ref{rm:meas}, \ref{rm:psi_m} and \ref{rm:msplit} for details).
+In this case, $\Phi_t$ is measure-preserving (see Remark~\ref{rm:msplit}).
 We remark that the Berwald condition is essential at least in Corollary~\ref{cr:LFtrans}, due to the extreme flexibility of general Lorentz--Finsler structures.
 The timelike congruence extending $\eta$ probes the indicatrix only near the vector field $\Grad \ol{\bb}{}^{\eta}$.
 Thus, from the ensuing data of $g_{\Grad \ol{\bb}{}^{\eta}}$, one cannot recover the indicatrix far from $\Grad \ol{\bb}{}^{\eta}$ (see Remark~\ref{rm:nonBer} for details).

-In addition to the generalization from Lorentzian to Lorentz--Finsler manifolds, our approach using the \emph{$\ez$-range} (introduced in \cite{LMO}; see \eqref{eq:erange}) is more general than \cite{Ca,WW2} for weighted Lorentzian manifolds.
-The \emph{$\ez$-completeness} (Definition~\ref{df:cmplt}) is an appropriate generalization of the timelike geodesic completeness involving the weight function $\Psi$, and the use of the $\ez$-range enables us to unify the splitting theorems in \cite{Ca,WW2} into a single framework ($N \in [n,+\infty)$ with $\ez=1$ recovers \cite{Ca}, and $N \in (-\infty,0) \cup \{+\infty\}$ with $\ez=0$ corresponds to \cite{WW2}).

 As for what concerns our strategy, we first analyze rays and associated Busemann functions along the lines of \cite{GH}.
 Then, to avoid the use of Bartnik's existence theorem \cite[Theorem 4.1]{Ba} of maximal spacelike hypersurfaces which has no analogue in the Lorentz--Finsler setting at present, we follow a more direct argument given in \cite{Es} to show the splitting theorem.
 We remark that our argument will be indebted to various fine properties of Berwald spacetimes, and it is unclear if Theorem~\ref{th:LFsplit} can be generalized to non-Berwald Finsler spacetimes (cf.\ \cite[\S 4]{Osplit} in the Finsler setting).